 Next, pick your router from the dropdown and click Continue.

 After you make your selection, additional fields will appear under Router.
-Map these fields to your previous step by clicking the + button or typing a forward slash (/), which opens a modal that lets you select and insert values.
+Map these fields to your previous step by clicking the + button or typing a forward slash (/) in the relevant field.
+This will open a modal that lets you select and insert values.
 When you're done, click Continue.

 Test this step.
 Then add a follow-up action that creates a record for this lead in your CRM with the correct rep assigned.